Program of Graduate Study

 The major professor and two other faculty members comprise the thesis committee, and they serve to direct and advise the graduate student in research and writing the results of the thesis topic.
 Faculty in related departments such as Environmental Sciences, Chemistry, and Math may serve on thesis committees, enabling graduate students to pursue interdisciplinary research.

 Two years are usually needed for completion of the program of study.
-Each student must complete 45 credit hours and submit a thesis based on original research.
-Included in the 45 credit hours are 24-33 hours in courses at the graduate level (including up to 10 credits at the 400 level) and 12-21 hours of credit in thesis research (Biol 690).
+Details about requirements are available in the catalog.
 Thesis research ranges over a broad spectrum of topics reflecting the strengths and interests of the 18-member Biology Graduate Faculty.

 Faculty interests span four program areas: